 Can you put a subwoofer on its side?
 You will eventually be able to hook your subwoofer up once you have found the right place.
 You might find it doesn’t work in the best position.
 You might find your desk too small and need to place the subwoofer sideways to ensure it’s close to the speakers.

 Although the placement of your subwoofer in the room will affect its sound quality, it is not the only thing that matters.
 Even if your subwoofer is the most powerful in the world, it won’t make a difference if the sound balance isn’t right.

-Take Into Account the Shape
+Consider the Shape

-Take into Account the Design
+Consider the Design

 Even if there is enough space for it to be placed on the side or up, think about how this might impact the design and how it can affect the sound.

-Think About the Sound You Want
+Consider What Sound You Want

 You probably want the best sound possible, which is why subwoofers are so popular.
-However, the definition of “best sound” is subjective so you will need to define what it means for you.
+However, the definition of “best sound” is subjective, so you will need to define what it means for you.

 You might like music with strong bass, so it is important to hear all frequencies.
 You might also have a home theater system and want all frequencies to be heard equally.